Code-Institute-Submissions/bookable/README.md

 ## Testings

 From the beginning, I did manual testing and debugging throughout the project's development.
 A tool that came in handy was the django-debug-toolbar extension, which I have come to love.
+This project has been through rigorous testing during its development, the testings in testing.md file is an example.

 **[Testings.md](./testings.md "Tests")**